webqit/webflo/README.md

 #### Scenario 3: Page Requests and Responses

 HTML page requests (requests made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html`) are expected to get a HTML response (responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`).
-(This is the request/response scenario with every page load in the browser.)
-Webflo automatically responds by rendering the workflow return value into an HTML response - via [Server-Side Rendering](#server-side-rendering-ssr).
+Webflo automatically responds by rendering the workflow return value into an HTML response - via [Server-Side Rendering](#client-and-server-side-rendering).
-+ Routes intended to be accessed this way are expected to return a plain object (or an instance of `event.Response` containing same) from the workflow.
-There also needs to be either an `index.html` file in the `public` directory that pairs with the route, or a custom `render` function on the route.
++ Routes intended to be accessed this way are expected to return a plain object (or an instance of `event.Response` containing same) from the workflow in order to be renderable.
 + Workflow responses that are an instance of `event.Response` with a `Content-Type` header already set are sent as-is, and not rendered.

 #### Scenario 4: Single Page Navigation Requests and Responses

 In a Single Page Application layout, every navigation event (page-to-page navigation, history back and forward navigation, and form submissions) is expected to initiate a request/response flow without a full page reload, since the destination URLs are often based off the already loaded document.
-The Webflo client JS intercepts these navigation events and generates the equivalent request object with an `Accept` header of `application/json`, so that data can be obtained as a JSON object ([scenerio 2 above](#scenario-2-api-requests-and-responses)) for [Client-Side Rendering](#client-side-rendering-csr).
+The Webflo client JS intercepts these navigation events and generates the equivalent request object with an `Accept` header of `application/json`, so that data can be obtained as a JSON object ([scenerio 2 above](#scenario-2-api-requests-and-responses)) for [Client-Side Rendering](#client-and-server-side-rendering).

-The generated request also [hints the server](#custom-redirect-responses) on how to return cross-SPA redirects (redirects that will point to another origin, or to another SPA root (in a [Multi SPA](#multi-single-page-applications-multi-spa) layout)) so that it can be handled manually by the client.
+The generated request also [hints the server](#custom-redirect-responses) on how to return cross-SPA redirects (redirects that will point to another origin, or to another SPA root (in a [Multi SPA](#hybrid-page-layout) layout)) so that it can be handled manually by the client.
 The following headers are set: `X-Redirect-Policy: manual-when-cross-spa`, `X-Redirect-Code: 200`.
 + Same-SPA redirects are sent as-is, and the Webflo client JS receives and renders the final data and updates the address bar with the final URL.
 + Cross-SPA redirects are communicated back as hinted and the destination URL is opened as a fresh page load.